Bree Olson

-Rachel Oberlin (born October 7, 1986), known professionally as Bree Olson, is an American actress, model, and former pornographic actress.
+Rachel Oberlin (born October 7, 1986), known professionally as Bree Olson, is an American actress, model, and former pornographic film actress.
 She performed in over 170 adult films from 2006 to 2011.
 Since retiring from pornography, she has been critical of the discrimination and social stigma directed at adult film performers.

 Early life

 Olson was born in Houston, Texas.
 She says she moved with her mother to Fort Wayne, Indiana, when she was two years old.
 Her mother and stepfather later bought a house in nearby Woodburn, Indiana.
 Her first summer job was detasseling corn plants.

 Career

 Adult films

 Olson entered the pornographic film industry in November 2006 and worked for a variety of companies such as Digital Playground, Elegant Angel, and Red Light District Video.
 She was a contract performer with Adam & Eve from 2007 to 2010.
 She says she chose the stage name Bree Olson because it sounded "wholesome" and also because she liked the actresses the Olsen twins.

 Olson was named Penthouse Pet of the Month for March 2008.
 In 2010, she was named by Maxim as one of the 12 top female porn stars.
 She appeared on the covers of both Penthouse and Playboy in 2011.
 She retired from shooting pornography in 2011, having appeared in more than 170 adult films.
 The Daily Beast has called her "one of the most sought-after actresses in the adult film industry".

 In a 2016 interview for the YouTube video series Real Women, Real Stories, she highlighted the social stigma she felt she was subjected to as a former pornographic film actress, saying that people treated her as they would a "pedophile".
 Saying there was nothing wrong with women wanting to embrace their sexuality, she nonetheless advised young women to stay away from the pornography business, citing discrimination she has faced from employers using morality clauses to avoid hiring adult film performers.
 In an essay for The Daily Dot, she wrote, "Porn didn't hurt me.
 The way society treats me for having done it does".
 She also criticized the lack of financial security performers face, saying that porn was "the only entertainment industry that doesn't offer talent royalties after they are gone".
-According to CNN, Olson has worked "reluctantly" as a webcam model since leaving the porn industry, mainly due to a lack of other career options.
+According to CNN, Olson worked "reluctantly" as a webcam model after leaving the porn industry, mainly due to a lack of other career options.